lukechn99/github-quickstart/class/class_5123_recommender_systems.md/evaluating_recsys.md

 We can actively test different recommendation algorithms with the use of A/B testing where we use algorithm A on one group and algorithm B on another group.
 Or we can use A and B interchangeable and at random among everyone.
 Additionally, it can also be a set of different algorithms (A, B, C, D...) that we test randomly following a multi-armed bandit approach where we use reinforcement learning to use the best algorithm 90% of the time and try the other algorithms the other 10% of the time and reprioritize as necessary.

 ### Offline Evaluation
-Offline methods are the most statistcally robust because they use existing data sets.
+Offline methods are the most statistically robust because they use existing data sets.
 Many standardized frameworks exist for this purpose.
-The drawback of offline evaluation is that they don't look at the user's likelihood of doing something in the future
+The drawback of offline evaluation is that they don't look at the user's likelihood of doing something in the future (try to predict and then confirm the prediction)

 ### Questions
 Why are offline evaluations not able to look at future interactions?
 They can still predict right?
 I suppose they would have to predict something and then wait for a new offline phase to see if their prediction was correct.